AbdulazizAlrabiah/OnTheMap/README.md

 ## Description

 On The Map app allows users to share their location and a URL with their students.
-To visualize this data, On The Map uses a map with pins for location and pin annotations for student names and URLs, allowing students to place themselves “on the map,”
+To visualize this data, On The Map uses a map with pins for location and pin annotations for student names and URLs, allowing students to place themselves "on the map".

 ## Instructions